-Mexico’s latest captured ex-governor once his party’s future
+Mexico’s latest captured ex-governor was once his party’s future

+Gov. Javier Duarte left Mexico's Veracruz state with a staggering debt that one researcher put at over $1 billion, and widespread violence, the scale of which is still being discovered.

-MEXICO CITY (AP) — Mexico has a long history of corrupt fugitive governors, including one who was arrested in Italy just last week, but former Veracruz Gov. Javier Duarte stands out.
+MEXICO CITY — Mexico has a long history of corrupt fugitive governors, including one who was arrested in Italy just last week, but former Veracruz Gov. Javier Duarte stands out.

 Since his arrest in Guatemala Saturday, a video clip from 2012 has been circulating in which then-presidential candidate and now President Enrique Pena Nieto names Duarte as part of a new generation of politicians from the Institutional Revolutionary Party that will be its future.